rianoc/MQTT_blog/README.md

 * `unit` - the unit of measure of the sensor
 * `icon` - An icon can be chosen for the UI

-As our light sensor does not fall into a known `class`, it's value is left as null and we must chose an `icon` as without a default `class` one will not be automatically populated.
+As our light sensor does not fall into a known `class`, its value is left as null and we must chose an `icon` as without a default `class` one will not be automatically populated.

 Now that we have defined the metadata we need to publish it.
 MQTT uses a hierarchy of topics when data is published.
 To configure a home assistant sensor a message must arrive on a topic of the structure: